Kenarry

 • Prepare just the spaetzle dough ahead of time.
 Then cover and keep it in the refrigerator until you’re ready to make fresh spaetzle at dinner time.

 Spaetzle is a great leftover!
-Just keep it in a microwave safe container in your fridge and you’re ready for an easy grab and go lunch.
+Just keep it in a microwave-safe container in your fridge and you’re ready for an easy grab and go lunch.
+It’s safe to reheat it in the microwave or in the oven.

 German Egg Noodle Serving Suggestions